mbabynames search ✿

 Palmer George

-"noble and strong" (Palmer) meets "farmer" (George).
+"pilgrim" (Palmer) meets "farmer" (George).
 The combination reads as complete.
 Neither name overshadows the other.
 George (1 syllable) provides a firm close after the longer Palmer.

 Palmer Reid